Lachie Neale: Fremantle (2012–2018)

 Neale played very well during the 2012 NAB Cup preseason games and was predicted to make his AFL debut in the opening round of the 2012 AFL season, but hurt his ankle against Port Adelaide at Victor Harbor, South Australia.

+Neale credits coach Ross Lyon's direction in his first year, with Lyon claiming Neale did not have long-term AFL potential unless he reduced his weight and improved his work rate, motivating Neale to heed Lyon’s advice.

 After playing two games for Swan Districts in the West Australian Football League (WAFL), Neale made his debut in round 4 of the 2012 AFL season against St Kilda at Etihad Stadium as the substitute.
 He was activated during the third quarter, replacing Nick Suban.
 After his debut, Neale played through until round 14.
 He played one further game in round 20.
 Across the season, he averaged 11.3 disposals, 1.6 marks and 2.1 tackles per game.

-In the 2013 season he improved, averaging 19.8 disposals, 3.3 marks and 1.7 tackles per game.
+In 2013 he improved, averaging 19.8 disposals, 3.3 marks and 1.7 tackles per game.
 Neale was the substitute in the 2013 AFL Grand Final when Fremantle lost to Hawthorn by 15 points.

 Neale's 2016 season was rewarded with the Doig Medal as the club best and fairest.

+At the conclusion of the 2018 season, after winning a second Doig Medal, Neale requested a trade to Brisbane.
+He was traded on 17 October.

+Neale did not cite any reasons for leaving Fremantle; however, Lyon claims that he was motivated by money and that Fremantle was not able to match a lucrative offer made by Brisbane.